 - Assess what employees already know

-- Target areas to be addressed
+- Target areas to address

 - Prioritize those identified areas